-Sharing music, movies, and software over the Lynchburg College network
+Sharing music, movies, and software over the University of Lynchburg network

 Many people have engaged in downloading and sharing digital content – music, movies, software, and photographs – over the Internet.
-As a responsible member of the Lynchburg College community, you must remember that you are expected to comply with College policy and appropriate laws.
+As a responsible member of the University of Lynchburg community, you must remember that you are expected to comply with College policy and appropriate laws.

 Of particular interest should be the College’s Technology Acceptable Use Policy (see The Hornet), Title 17 of the United States Code (also known as the “Copyright Act”) and the Digital Millennium Copyright Act (1998).